-years of experience, to start his own small-business trucking company as an independent owner-operator.
-Id. at ¶ 14.
+It is common for a truck driver who starts out as an employee, after several years of experience, to start his own small-business trucking company as an independent owner-operator.
+Id. at ¶ 20.
 Once the driver makes the decision to venture into his own business, his next step is to acquire his own truck and sometimes other equipment, which can cost hundreds of thousands of dollars and which the owner-operator has the responsibility to maintain in accordance with industry requirements.
-Id. at ¶¶ 15; 19.
+Id. at ¶¶ 21; 23-24.
 Then the driver typically enters into what is referred to as a "leased driver" arrangement with a motor carrier.
 Id.
 The leased driver operates for a motor carrier under that motor carrier's interstate operating authority granted by the U.S. Department of Transportation.
+Id. at ¶ 23.